infiniteflight/infiniteflight-docs/get-help/subscriptions.md

 Step 2

-: The subscription page will be displayed, from there, tap "I already have an account" in the bottom right hand corner of the screen
+: A subscription pop-up will appear, from there, tap "I already have an account"